rbastronomy/God-of-War-Speedrun-Wiki/GodofWarAscension.md

         https://www.youtube.com/watch?v=cJ-j998VzS0#t=12

 Sequence break: you can skip the fight against Delos Warrior and Harpies that's ahead.
-One way is to do an Upgrade Jump (with hover) from the area where there's the big wall and a ledge Kratos can hang onto.
+The fastest but most costly method is using an Upgrade Jump (with hover) from the area where there's the big wall and a ledge Kratos can hang onto.
 Kratos reaches the fight area without any enemies spawning and can easily continue on his way.

 A second method involves hanging from the ledge, then jumping off and doing a Shield Jump over the wall to the right.
 Now Kratos is out of bounds and can